 Often, the most important thing we can do to cheer people up is simply listen to them.
 Asking pertinent questions helps, too.
 If you can say, “Tell me what Uncle Jimmy was like when you two were small,” you could encourage a wonderful story.
-You may eventually find that you enjoy tales of the "dirty thirties" or what it was like living on rations during World War II.
-There are a number of ways you can record these conversations and preserve family memories for generations to come.
+You may eventually find that you enjoy tales of past decades and what life was like before, during and after major historical events.